Alek Thomas Player Props: Diamondbacks vs. Cardinals

 Alek Thomas At The Plate

-- Thomas has 11 doubles, two triples, six home runs and 10 walks while batting .236.
+- Thomas is hitting .233 with 11 doubles, two triples, six home runs and 10 walks.

-- He has homered in six games this season (9.8%), leaving the park in 2.8% of his trips to the dish.
+- In 9.7% of his games this season, he has gone deep, and 2.8% of his trips to the dish.

-- Thomas has an RBI in 15 of 61 games this year, with multiple RBI in three of them.

-- In 22 of 61 games this year, he has scored, and six of those games included multiple runs.
+- In 24.2% of his games this season, Thomas has had at least one RBI.
+He's picked up more than one in 4.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.